- Chart

 Disclaimers:

-The information provided is for informational purposes only and should not be considered investment advice.
-Investors should conduct their own due diligence and consult with a financial advisor before making any investment decisions.
-Cryptocurrency investments are highly speculative and volatile.
+This information is for informational purposes only and does not constitute investment advice.
+Investing in digital assets and related products carries significant risks, including the potential loss of principal.
+Past performance is not indicative of future results.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.
+Data accuracy and availability may vary.

 AI Summarization is directionally correct and might not be accurate.